 This standard aims to facilitate best ethical practice for patients who are receiving EOL/palliative care for an advanced chronic or terminal condition in the last 12 months or so of their lives (NHRMC 2011).
 This standard support healthcare professional's clinical judgement and the engagement of the dying patient in the decision-making process while considering the concerns of family members.
 Some of the research has found that the recommendations of healthcare professionals did not always determine the acceptance or lack of acceptance of aggressive treatments by the dying patient (Tomlinson et al., 2011; Bulow et al., 2012; Oosterveld-Vlug et al., 2016; Frush et al., 2018).
-The factors that were considered as important determinants of the acceptance of aggressive interventions were different between the dying patient, their families, and the healthcare professionals (Tomlinson et al., 2011; Bulow et al., 2011; Bulow et al., 2011; Bulow et al., 2012; Oosterveld-Vlug et al., 2012; Oosterveld-Vlug et al., 2016; Frush et al., 2018).
-The factors that were considered as important determinants of the acceptance of aggressive interventions were different between the dying patient, their families, and the healthcare professionals (Tomlinson et al., 2011; Bulow et al., 2011; Bulow et al., 2012; Oosterveld-Vlug et al., 2012; Oosterveld-Vlug et al., 2012; Oosterveld-Vlug et al., 2016; Frush et al., 2018).
+The factors that were considered as important determinants of the acceptance of aggressive interventions were different between the dying patient, their families, and the healthcare professionals (Tomlinson et al., 2011; Bulow et al., 2012; Oosterveld-Vlug et al., 2016).

 The evidence has shown that for the dying patient and their family, decisions about accepting aggressive treatments or otherwise were based on hope, increased survival time, and quality of life, but healthcare professionals' decisions were often driven by the financial consideration and burden (Tomlinson et al., 2011; Wilson 2011).
 In this study, regardless of the views of the dying patient and their family members on quality of life, the participants believed their own views of what quality of life entailed, and that these were important factors to be considered in relation to whether aggressive treatments were given or otherwise.
-Rose and Welzs's (2018) study argued that guality of life (QOL) should not be considered as a trigger for resuscitation (life-saving care), because QOL was found to be an emotionally-induced term on which there were opposing views about its values, thus sometimes causing disagreement between families, staff, and patients.
+Rose and Welzs's (2018) study argued that quality of life (QOL) should not be considered as a trigger for resuscitation (life-saving care), because QOL was found to be an emotionally-induced term on which there were opposing views about its values, thus sometimes causing disagreement between families, staff, and patients.
 Other studies found that some dying patients were willing to have the decision-making about treatment plans shared with the healthcare professional and, in some cases, the dying patient simply wanted someone else to make the decisions on their behalf, because they were too stressed to make any decisions (Gielen et al., 2011; Frush et al., 2018).